Naturkosmetik

 4. Demeter

-The Demeter seal is one of the best-known organic certificates and stands for products that come from biodynamic agriculture.
-In natural cosmetics, this means that all plant ingredients were grown according to the principles of biodynamic agriculture, which go beyond the standard of organic farming.
+The Demeter seal is one of the most well-known organic certifications and stands for products that originate from biodynamic agriculture.
+In natural cosmetics, this means that all plant ingredients were cultivated according to the principles of biodynamic agriculture, which go beyond the standards of organic farming.

 Demeter guarantees: